soundarya0599/Guessing-Game-Project/README.md

 # GUESSING GAME
 This program contains a 29 lines of code guessinggame.sh.
-This program will number of in the directory.
+This program will number of files in the directory.
+This was done a part of Unix Workbench Coursera Course.